 Where Can I Find Background Information on NCUA’s Intent and Goals for the Rule?

 An excellent resource is the rule’s preamble as it is published in the Federal Register.
 The preamble contains important information about NCUA’s policy objectives, the disposition of the public comments received and other factors that influenced the agency’s rulemaking.
 The preamble is an important aid in gaining an understanding of the intent and expectations for a rule.
-Copies of the proposed (opens new window) and final (opens new window) preambles and rules can be found on the NCUA.gov.
+Copies of the proposed (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and final (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) preambles and rules can be found on the NCUA.gov.

 What Guidance has NCUA Issued and Are Credit Unions Expected to Follow it?